-An international business company (IBC) is a corporate entity that is not allowed to engage in business in the jurisdiction where it is incorporated.
-It can only engage in “international business”, and not in domestic business.
-It is usually an untaxed company that is also not required to file accounts and annual returns.
+An International Business Company (IBC) is a legal entity that should not have a principal business activity in the country where it has its registered office.
+It should engage primarily in "international business" rather than domestic business.
+It is usually an untaxed company, which is also not required to file annual accounts and annual returns.

-When people talk about an offshore company they are usually talking about an IBC.
-IBCs are usually incorporated in an offshore financial centre which is “offshore” from where the owners are.
-The IBC then also operates “offshore” as well, that is, in other jurisdictions and not where the IBC is incorporated.
+When referring to an offshore company or corporation, one is usually referring to an IBC.
+IBCs are usually located in an offshore financial centre which is "offshore" from where the owners are located.
+The IBC then also operates "offshore", i.e. in other jurisdictions rather than where the IBC is domiciled.

-A number of jurisdictions offer IBCs and IBCs vary little between such jurisdiction.
-Most usually include exemption from local corporate taxation and stamp duty, provided that the company engages in no local business (annual agent”s fees and government registration fees are still payable, which are normally a few hundred U.S. dollars per year), preservation of confidentiality of the beneficial owner of the company, wide corporate powers to engage in different businesses and activities, reduced requirement to demonstrate corporate benefit, no requirement to appoint local directors or officers, and the requirement for a local registered agent providing a registered office.
+A series of Jurisdictions offer IBCs and differ little between these jurisdictions.
+Most typically include exemption from local corporate taxation and sales tax, provided that the company does not carry on a local business (annual agent fees and state registration fees typically amounting to a few hundred EURO per year), maintenance of the confidentiality of the company's beneficial owner, broad powers for the company to engage in various businesses and activities, a reduced requirement to demonstrate corporate benefit, no requirement to appoint local directors or officers, and a requirement for a local registered agent to have a registered office.

-Advantages of one jurisdiction over another mostly relate to price, availability of names, familiarity, and speed of incorporation and order completion.
+The advantages of one jurisdiction over another relate primarily to price, availability of names, familiarity, and speed of incorporation and order processing.